Nor'easter leaves nine dead and swaths of East Coast in the dark

 More than a dozen utility companies reported that hundreds of thousands of their customers were affected by the powerful storm.

-More than 235,000 customers were still without power in Massachusetts Saturday night, according to the state's Emergency Management Agency, after initial reports of 450,000 without electricity.
-New Jersey power companies said Saturday that more than 164,000 customers were affected by outages, and Pennsylvania companies PECO, PPL and West Penn Power had more than 288,000 customers experience outages.
-Virginia power companies Dominion Energy and Novec Power said nearly 160,000 were affected by the storm.

-Gov. Andrew Cuomo said approximately 270,000 New Yorkers were without power on Saturday.
+Gov. Andrew Cuomo said approximately 271,000 New Yorkers were without power on Sunday.
+Con Edison said it expected to have 90 percent restored by Tuesday night.

 "We are deploying the National Guard and senior officials to ramp up recovery efforts and ensure the thousands of New Yorkers impacted by this storm are getting the help they need," Cuomo said."Some travel restrictions and advisories remain in effect, and I urge drivers to stay off the roads so that the National Guard, first responders and utility workers can assist those that need help."

-The heavy winds and downed trees also led to the deaths of eight people in Virginia, Maryland, New York, Pennsylvania, Massachusetts and Rhode Island, authorities said.
+The heavy winds and downed trees also led to the deaths of nine people in Virginia, Maryland, New York, Pennsylvania, Massachusetts and Rhode Island, authorities said.

 Early Friday morning, a tree fell onto a Virginia home and killed 6-year-old Anthony Hamilton while he was sleeping, Chesterfield County Police reported.
 Later in the day, Putnam County Sheriff Robert L. Langley Jr. in New York said that an unidentified 11-year-old boy died when a tree fell onto his home and trapped him underneath.
 His mother, who was at home with the child, was hospitalized.